michael2012z/BitBible/markdown/KJV/files/Ps.md

 9. I was dumb, I opened not my mouth; because thou didst it.

-10. Remove thy stroke away from me: I am consumed by the blow of thine hand.blow: Heb. conflict
+10. Remove thy stroke away from me: I am consumed by the blow of thine hand.

 11. When thou with rebukes dost correct man for iniquity, thou makest his beauty to consume away like a moth: surely every man is vanity.
-Selah.his…: Heb. that which is to be desired in him to melt away
+Selah.

 12. Hear my prayer, O Lord, and give ear unto my cry; hold not thy peace at my tears: for I am a stranger with thee, and a sojourner, as all my fathers were.